* This information replaces FIS 518 Sales of Goods and Services

 The University shall not engage in any sales activities solely for the purpose of raising revenue to support an educational, service, or research activity if the goods or services sold are not directly and substantially related to the educational, research or service program or activity.
 Each of the following criteria shall be used in assessing the validity of providing goods or services to the external community:

-The price or fee of the good or service is established to account for the full costs of the goods or services, including university overhead as applicable.
-The price of such items in the private marketplace shall be taken into account in establishing the price or fee.
-Fees to external community can not be less than those charged to campus (internal) customers.
+- The price or fee of the good or service is established to account for the full costs of the goods or services, as well as the prices of such items in the private marketplace.
+Fees to the external community cannot be less than those charged to campus (internal) customers.

 Review and Approval Procedures